TzorAL/daily-random-xkcd/README.md

 5. The RSS feed is hosted on GitHub, allowing easy access for RSS.app.
 6. An RSS.app service monitors the RSS feed and sends an email whenever a new comic is detected.

+## RSS Feed
+The generated RSS feed can be accessed at the following URL: `https://raw.githubusercontent.com/{your_username}/daily-random-xkcd/main/xkcd_feed.xml`

 ## Setup Instructions
 1. **Fork this repository** to your own GitHub account.
 2. **Enable GitHub Actions** in your forked repository.